shalini-2020/Health_Insurance_Chatbot/README.md

 ### Introduction

-The Health Insurance ChatBot is a Python application that allows to chat with multiple PDF documents.
-You can ask questions about the PDFs on health insurance policies and treatment.
-The application will provide relevant responses based on the content of the documents.
-This app utilizes a language model to generate answers to queries.
-Please note that the app will only respond to questions related to the loaded PDFs.
+The Health Insurance ChatBot is built using the Llama-2 model.
+The primary goal of this chatbot is to provide accurate and relevant health insurance-related information to users based on their queries.
+You can ask questions on health insurance policies, treatment, emergency services etc..
+The application will provide relevant responses based on the knowledge base.
+Please note that the app will only respond to questions related to insurance and health care.

 ### Prerequisites - Tech Stacks

-Before using the Llama2 Medical Bot, make sure to have the following prerequisites installed on the system:
+Before using the Llama2 Health Insurance Bot, make sure to have the following prerequisites installed on the system:

 1. Python 3.8 or higher
 2. Framework - Langchain